How to Quickly Disable Automatic Updates in WordPress

 3.2 Disable Automatic Updates Without Using a Plugin

-To disable the automatic updates, add the following code snippet in the wp-config.php file.
+To disable the automatic updates, add the following code snippet to the wp-config.php file.

 define( 'WP_AUTO_UPDATE_CORE', false );